HyperNylium/mdnx-auto-dl/docs/get-started.md

 ## Get started (Docker)

 mdnx-auto-dl supports two downloaders, and they are interchangeable.
-You can pick one, or mix them per service (for example ZLO for HiDive and multi-downloader-nx for Crunchyroll).
+You can pick one, or mix them per service (for example CardinalDL for HiDive and multi-downloader-nx for Crunchyroll).

 - **[Get started with multi-downloader-nx](mdnx-get-started.md)** uses the aniDL binary.
 It needs your own CDM (Widevine or Playready) and the aniDL binary.
-- **[Get started with ZLO](zlo-get-started.md)** uses the `zlo7` binary and a signed-in `.zlo7` config folder.
+- **[Get started with CardinalDL](cardinaldl-get-started.md)** uses the `cardinaldl` binary and a signed-in `.cardinaldl` config folder.
 No CDM required.

 If you want to mix them, follow one guide all the way through, then add the other downloader's binary and provider steps from its guide.